stanford-ssi/sequoia-software/tutorials/circuit_python/tutorial_1.md

-# Dataplicity Tutorial 3: Screen, Cu, and the Serial Console
+# Circuit Python Tutorial 1: Screen, Cu, and the Serial Console

 The PyCubed outputs its data on something called a serial USB connection.
 This is essentially a set of wires running between the PyCubed and another